AllenWang314/piazza-scraper/README.md

 - config.py kinda important! make sure you put the correct url for your class's piazza and the number of posts you'd like to scrape
 - invalid post ids that were not successfully scraped are printed to console at the end
 - some of the selenium methods are deprecated so console mayn be flooded oops

+## common problems
+- you need the right version of the chromedriver to run.
+This means the version of chrome needs to match the bot that's running
+- remember to run everything in the environment and to set config.py correctly